 Not a slave to trends?
 For less of a statement but to still look au courant, go with a pair of simple soles with neutral colors from the likes of Tretorn, Puma, Nike and Adidas, who have climbed on the sneaker bandwagon with reboots of their old icons.
 Wear these classic sneakers with black jeans and a blazer, a pencil skirt, a sweater and pleated skirt, cropped trousers or a jumpsuit.

-For weekend wear, go for fun with florals or patterns from Ganni or Gucci, for example.
+For weekend wear, go for fun with florals, metallics or patterns.
 Keep the rest of your outfit pared down in color and style.

 Subscribe today for free to receive our weekly update and never miss an article.